harlow/go-micro-services/README.md

 # Golang Microservices Example

-An demonstration of Golang micro-services that expose a HTTP/JSON frontend and then leverages [gRPC][1] for inter-service communication.
+A demonstration of Golang micro-services that expose a HTTP/JSON frontend and then leverages [gRPC][1] for inter-service communication.

 * Services written in Golang